AtanasovAtanas/pb-interactive-csharp/EN/06-Nested-Loops/05-Nested-for-Loops.md

 * To execute an **action**, which **executes** multiple **actions**
 * To make more **complex** calculations and variations

-A nested loop is a construction where in the body of one loop (**outer one**) stays another loop (**inner one**).
-In each iteration of the outer loop, the whole inner loop is executed.

-This happens in the following way:
-* When nested loops start executing, the outer loop starts first:
-  * the controlling variable is initialized and after a check for ending the loop the code in its body is executed.
-* After that, the inner loop is executed.
-  * The controlling variables start position is initialized, a check for ending the loop is made and the code in its body is executed.
-* When reaching the specified value for ending the loop, the program goes back one step up and continues executing the previous (outer) loop.
-* The controlling variable of the outer loop changes with one step, a check is made to see if the condition for ending the loop is met and a new execution of the nested (inner) loop is started.

-This is repeated until the variable of the outer loop meets the condition to end the loop.

 ```csharp
 for (int i = 1; i <= n; i+=3)
 {